 Windsor

-What dishes would you choose to sum up your own life, or to sum up your city?
-Those of us who are not yet lucky enough to have chroniclers who talk about what we have eaten throughout our lives, have to make do with reading those who talk about what is eaten in our environment, in our cities.
-Let them talk about dishes that we also eat and, therefore, also a little bit about ourselves.
+What dishes would you choose to sum up your own life?
+Or to sum up your city?
+Those of us who aren’t yet lucky enough to have chroniclers writing about what we’ve eaten throughout our lives have to settle for reading about what people eat in our surroundings, in our cities.
+We want them to talk about dishes we eat too, and thus, to speak a little about ourselves as well.

-The Windsor is an example of one of these restaurants, a place of traditional and classic Catalan cuisine, with tablecloths, heavy curtains and cheese trolley, where you can give yourself the homage you deserve.
-They have several menus (Tradition, Tribute to Néstor Luján…) or a seasonal menu where they work the elevated cuisine but always with an eye on our tradition.
+The Windsor is an example of one such restaurant, a place serving traditional and classic Catalan cuisine, with tablecloths, heavy curtains, and a cheese cart, where you can treat yourself to the feast you deserve.
+They offer several set menus (Tradition, Tribute to Néstor Luján…) or a seasonal menu featuring elevated cuisine, yet always with an eye toward our traditions.

 📍 Còrsega 286, 08008